TehMuffinMoo/ibPS/docs/Examples/BloxOne DDI/Query Logs.md

-Here are some examples of retrieving various logs from the BloxOne CSP
+Here are some examples of retrieving various logs from the Infoblox Portal

 ### Service Log
 This example showcases retrieving the last 10,000 events for the `DNS` container located on a specific NIOS-X Host.